Do often you wake up with back, neck or pelvic pain after watching TV in bed?

 - flex the lumbar spine (which increases pressure on discs between the vertebrae), and

-- allow the bed to do the work of the muscles (which decreases blood and lymph flow, part of the immune system which requires movement to function properly).
+- allow the bed to do the work instead of the muscles (which decreases blood and lymph flow, part of the immune system which requires movement to function properly).

 That may sound grim but don’t worry, it’s possible to enjoy your shows and offset the harm by maintaining a better position while watching TV in bed.